-- Career Assessment: A broad spectrum of assessment tools that W-2 agencies and job seekers use to obtain greater awareness about how a participant's work styles, skills, and interests can be used to define a career path, assign meaningful activities, highlight strengths, identify training needs, and match the participant to employment opportunities - CARES Worker Web (CWW): The web based computer program used in Wisconsin to collect information and determine eligibility for the W-2, JAL, FoodShare, Badger Care, and Wisconsin Shares programs. - CARES/CWW: (Client Assistance for Reemployment and Economic Support/CARES Worker Web) The eligibility determination system used to administer the W-2 and income maintenance programs in Wisconsin. - Caretaker Supplement Program (CTS): A monthly cash benefit for an eligible child(ren) living with his or her Supplemental Security Income (SSI) parent.
-Caretaker Supplement benefits are administered by the county/tribal human social services agency. - Case Management: The family-centered and goal-oriented process for assessing the needs of a W-2 group member and his or her family for employment, training and supportive services and assisting the W-2 group member in obtaining the services needed to achieve self-sufficiency. - Case Management Denied Placement (CMD): A placement for individuals who have reached their time limit and did not receive paid placement extension. - Case Management Follow-Up Placement (CMF): A placement for individuals who have obtained unsubsidized employment while in a paid placement. - Case Management Follow-Up Plus Placement (CMF+): Case Management Follow-Up Plus (CMF+) is a placement for individuals who have obtained unsubsidized employment while in the CSJ, W-2 T, or TMP placements and meet minimum work requirements for his or her family type. - Case Management Minor Parent Placement (CMM): Case Management Minor Parent is a placement for custodial parents who are under the age of 18. - Case Management Noncustodial Parent Placement (CMN): Case Management Noncustodial Parent is a placement for noncustodial parents of children with a custodial parent in a W-2 employment position. - Case Management Pregnant Woman Placement (CMP): Case Management Pregnant Woman is a placement for pregnant women who do not have custody of any children and are not in the third trimester of a medically verified at-risk pregnancy.
+- Career Assessment: A broad spectrum of assessment tools that W-2 agencies, applicants, and participants use to obtain greater awareness about how an individual's work styles, skills, and interests can be used to define a career path, assign meaningful activities, highlight strengths, identify training needs, and match the individual to employment opportunities - CARES Worker Web (CWW): The web based computer program used in Wisconsin for the W-2, JAL, FoodShare, Badger Care, and Wisconsin Shares programs.
+Used for the W-2 program in client registration, eligibility determination, placement, and Learnfare. - Caretaker Supplement Program (CTS): A monthly cash benefit for an eligible child(ren) living with his or her Supplemental Security Income (SSI) parent.
+Caretaker Supplement benefits are administered by the county/tribal human social services agency. - Case Management: The family-centered and goal-oriented process for assessing the needs of a W-2 group member and his or her family for employment, training and supportive services and assisting the W-2 group member in obtaining the services needed to achieve self-sufficiency. - Case Management Denied Placement (CMD): A placement for individuals who have reached their time limit and did not receive paid placement extension. - Case Management Follow-Up Placement (CMF): A placement for individuals who have obtained unsubsidized employment while in a paid placement. - Case Management Follow-up Plus Placement (CMF+): Case Management Follow-Up Plus (CMF+) is a placement for individuals who have obtained unsubsidized employment while in the CSJ, W-2 T, or TMP placements and meet minimum work requirements for his or her family type. - Case Management Minor Parent Placement (CMM): Case Management Minor Parent is a placement for custodial parents who are under the age of 18. - Case Management Noncustodial Parent Placement (CMN): Case Management Noncustodial Parent is a placement for noncustodial parents of children with a custodial parent in a W-2 employment position. - Case Management Pregnant Woman Placement (CMP): Case Management Pregnant Woman is a placement for pregnant women who do not have custody of any children and are not in the third trimester of a medically verified at-risk pregnancy.